Can a company preparing its IPO really afford to make any significant changes to its business model?

-But mass de-listings are unlikely to occur, especially in formerly buzzing tourist destinations like New York, where Share Better says 66 percent of Airbnb’s revenue was generated through illegal rentals in 2018, and Toronto, where Wiedetz says 74 percent of Airbnb’s estimated yearly revenue came from real estate investors who ran multi-listings of entire homes, a number similar to that found in other major urban centres, both in Canada and worldwide.
+But mass de-listings are unlikely to occur, especially in Toronto, where Wiedetz says 74 percent of Airbnb’s estimated yearly revenue came from real estate investors who ran multi-listings of entire homes, a number similar to that found in other major urban centres, both in Canada and worldwide.

 “Airbnb cannot fix this and ‘reset’ and plan on going public at the same time.
 The IPO is dependent on these listings, as is Airbnb,” he says.

 When faced with the choice between short-term profitability and offering people stable, long-term housing, Airbnb hosts have consistently chosen the latter.
 Wiedetz doesn’t expect anything different from the company’s CEO.